Psychology of self: Berne's Transactional Analysis

 Berne considered that 'the feeling of "Self" is a mobile one.
 It can reside in any of the three ego states at any given moment, and can jump from one to the other as occasion arises'.

 A person's tone, gestures, choice of words, posture, and emotional state can portray which ego state they are currently in.
 By knowing about their own ego states, a person can use each one in particular situations in order to enhance their experience or make new social connections.
-For example, a person would most likely want to be in a Free Child state along with the Adult state while attending a party in order to maximize the fun they are having while also being able to make wise choices.